iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 **Step 1: Create and push your encryption key**

-One of the most interesting features of iExec Data wallet is the possibility to ask for your result to be encrypted inside the TEE: that is, only you will be able to read them.
-To allow this you need to generate a PKC key pair, and upload the public part to the SMS.
+One of the most interesting features of iExec Data wallet is the possibility to ask for your result to be encrypted inside the TEE: meaning only you will be able to read them.
+To allow for this you will need to generate a PKC key pair, and upload the public part to the SMS.
 This can be done in just one step with the iExec SDK:

 .. code-block:: bash